intel-ai/timedf/optiver_vol/README.md

 and order of `time_id` to improve quality of solution.

 ### Files
-1. `preprocess.py` - initial preprocessing of raw data
+1. `preprocess.py` - initial preprocessing of raw data.
+This part is data-processing heavy
-2. `prepare_dataset.py` - preparation of dataset for training
+2. `prepare_dataset.py` - preparation of dataset for training.
+This part have a combination of data processing and intermediate model training (KNN and TSNE).
 3. `benchmark.py` - file with benchmark, uses 2 files above
 4. `train.py` - training part, currently not part of the benchmark.
 Trains LGB and DL models.
 5. `optiver_utils.py` - utility functions